Mexico / Itineraries

 Radiating out from the Zocalo are streets lined with colonial era buildings and numerous smaller squares.
 Undoubtedly the grandest street in Merida however is the Paseo del Montejo, home to many of the city’s largest and most ostentatious mansions.

-Suggested Accommodation: Hacienda Santa Cruz Meals Included: Breakfast
+Suggested Accommodation: Hacienda Temozon Meals Included: Breakfast

 1 / 3